Some open questions and conjectures about visibility and iteration in bounded convex domains in $\mathbb C^N$: The Denjoy-Wolff property

 In the recent paper \cite{BO}, the authors constructed examples of $C^\infty$-smooth bounded convex domains without non-trivial analytic discs on the boundary for which the Denjoy-Wolff property does not hold.
 Those domains are in fact strongly convex outside a real segment $I$ sitting on the boundary which is made of points of infinite type.
 This resembles very much the situations which brought us to formulate Conjecture~\ref{Conj1}, therefore, in \cite{BO} we formulated the following:

 \begin{conjecture} Let $\Omega\subset \C^N$ be a bounded convex domain.
 Then $\Omega$ is visible if and only if it enjoys the Denjoy-Wolff property. \end{conjecture}

-Note that, if the answer to Question~\ref{Q:continuity} were negative, and, more precisely, if non-visible bounded convex domains always have a complex geodesic $\varphi:\D\to\Omega$ which does not have non-tangential limit (or more generally $H$-limits in the sense of \cite{BB}) at some point $\sigma\in\partial\Omega$ then one can easily construct a holomorphic self-map $F$ of $\Omega$ without fixed points and such that its target set is not a singleton.
+Note that, if one could answer Question~\ref{Q:continuity} by showing that non-visible bounded convex domains always have a complex geodesic $\varphi:\D\to\Omega$ which does not have non-tangential limit (or more generally $H$-limits in the sense of \cite{BB}) at some point $\sigma\in\partial\D$ then one could easily construct a holomorphic self-map $F$ of $\Omega$ without fixed points and such that its target set is not a singleton.
 Indeed, if this is the case, just take a parabolic automorphism $f$ of $\D$ with Denjoy-Wolff point at $\sigma$.
 Let $\rho:\Omega\to \D$ be a left-inverse of $\varphi$, then the holomorphic self-map $F:= \varphi\circ f\circ \rho$ of $\Omega$ has no fixed points in $\Omega$ and its target set contains the non-tangential (or the $H$-)cluster set of $\varphi$ at $\sigma$.